-Snap Faces Competition From the Social Media Giants
+Competition From Social Media Giants Make Future Profits Less Likely

-Snap management like to pitch the company as the next Facebook, but we think that goal is a lot easier to voice than it is to achieve.
+Snap's management likes to pitch the company as the next Facebook, but we think becoming the new Facebook is easier said than done.
 Claiming to be the next Facebook is a great way to sell your valuation.
-In reality, Snap is the next Facebook competitor, which has proven to be fatal for some businesses.
+In reality, Snap is the next Facebook competitor, which has proven to be fatal for many businesses.